ashrobertsdragon/Ebook-conversion-to-Text-for-Machine-Learning/README.md

 ## Contributing

 Contributions to this project are welcome.
-Please use Ruff for formatting to ensure that your code follows the existing style for consistency.
+Please use Ruff for formatting to ensure that your code follows the existing style for consistency, and follow the [ProsePal Open Source Contributor's Code of Contact](https://github.com/ashrobertsdragon/Ebook-conversion-to-Text-for-Machine-Learning/blob/main/prosepal-contributors-code-of-conduct.md).

+## TODO

+- Increase test coverage
+  - Tests for text converter
+  - More edge cases and failure states
+- Better handling of ebooklib dependency
+- Add additional AI models for OCR as plugins
+- Explore additional filetypes
+- Other options for determining filetype

 ## License